 April 2020: (coronavirus time!)
 The People of the Book by Geraldine Brooks

 June 2020 The Water Dreamers by Michael Cathcart

 June 2020 Murder in Mississippi by John Safran

 3. Reading the World

 Ann Morgan managed to read a book from every country in the world (all 196 of them) in a year.
-There’s no way I could do it in a year, but I have the rest of my life to try….
+I’m not counting English, American or Australian books, because that’s too easy.
+But excluding those, there’s no way I could do it in a year, but I have the rest of my life to try….

 France: The Only Girl in the World by Maude Julien